nunit/docs/docs/articles/vs-test-adapter/Adapter-Installation.md

 ### Manually adding it as a package reference to your test projects

-The recommended set of packages you should install is the framework, the adapter and the analyzer.
-The adapter and the framework is required, the analyzer will help you, but is not required to make your project work.
-The coverlet.collector is the recommended code coverage package you should go for.
+When adding packages manually, we recommended installing the framework, the adapter, and the analyzer for optimal out-of-the-box functionality.
+The adapter and the framework are required.
+The analyzer will help during development, but is not strictly required to make your project work.  `coverlet.collector` is the recommended code coverage package you should go for.

 You should ensure you have the ```Microsoft.NET.Test.Sdk``` in there too, as it is also required.